0x90JMP/0x90JMP.github.io/_posts/2026-06-18-stealing-azure-tokens-template.md

      {(.Key): .Value}'
 ```

-Sites, URLs, and owners are returned from an attacker‑controlled machine—without a browser, without MFA prompts, and without sign‑in events appearing in Entra audit logs.
+Sites, URLs, and owners are returned from an attacker‑controlled machine-without a browser, without MFA prompts, and without sign‑in events appearing in Entra audit logs.

 *From the command line terminal we see the Microsoft SharePoint API call succeeding with a stolen token.
 The victim's data is returned with no authentication prompt.*